Paleoclimatology

-Paleoclimatology (British spelling, palaeoclimatology) is the study of climates for which direct measurements were not taken.
+Paleoclimatology (British spelling, palaeoclimatology) is the scientific study of climates predating the invention of meteorological instruments, when no direct measurement data were available.
 As instrumental records only span a tiny part of Earth's history, the reconstruction of ancient climate is important to understand natural variation and the evolution of the current climate.

 Paleoclimatology uses a variety of proxy methods from Earth and life sciences to obtain data previously preserved within rocks, sediments, boreholes, ice sheets, tree rings, corals, shells, and microfossils.
 Combined with techniques to date the proxies, the paleoclimate records are used to determine the past states of Earth's atmosphere.

 The scientific field of paleoclimatology came to maturity in the 20th century.
-Notable periods studied by paleoclimatologists are the frequent glaciations that Earth has undergone, rapid cooling events like the Younger Dryas, and the rapid warming during the Paleocene–Eocene Thermal Maximum.
+Notable periods studied by paleoclimatologists include the frequent glaciations that Earth has undergone, rapid cooling events like the Younger Dryas, and the rapid warming during the Paleocene–Eocene Thermal Maximum.
 Studies of past changes in the environment and biodiversity often reflect on the current situation, specifically the impact of climate on mass extinctions and biotic recovery and current global warming.

+Studying paleoclimatology is important when looking towards the Earth's future regarding climate specifically.

 History

-Notions of a changing climate probably evolved in ancient Egypt, Mesopotamia, the Indus Valley and China, where prolonged periods of droughts and floods were experienced.
+Notions of a changing climate most likely evolved in ancient Egypt, Mesopotamia, the Indus Valley and China, where prolonged periods of droughts and floods were experienced.
 In the seventeenth century, Robert Hooke postulated that fossils of giant turtles found in Dorset could only be explained by a once warmer climate, which he thought could be explained by a shift in Earth's axis.
-Fossils were in that time often explained as a consequence of a Biblical flood.
+Fossils were, at that time, often explained as a consequence of a biblical flood.
 Systematic observations of sunspots started by amateur astronomer Heinrich Schwabe in the early 19th century, starting a discussion of the Sun's influence on Earth's climate.

-The scientific study field of paleoclimatology began to further take shape in the early 19th century, when discoveries about glaciations and natural changes in Earth's past climate helped to understand the greenhouse effect.
+The scientific study of paleoclimatology began to take shape in the early 19th century, when discoveries about glaciations and natural changes in Earth's past climate helped to understand the greenhouse effect.
 It was only in the 20th century that paleoclimatology became a unified scientific field.
 Before, different aspects of Earth's climate history were studied by a variety of disciplines.
 At the end of the 20th century, the empirical research into Earth's ancient climates started to be combined with computer models of increasing complexity.
 A new objective also developed in this period: finding ancient analog climates that could provide information about current climate change.